alexliap/moirai_explore/README.md

     - Refit with one backward pass
     - Use the same starting model at each training iteration
     -
-  - [ ] Experiment with different ways fo evaluation/visualization
+  - [ ] Experiment with different ways of evaluation/visualization
+    - [x] Get forecasts and targets, in order to calculate whichever metric